 No matter how careful a worker is, accidents can still happen.
 Responding appropriately to an injury can sometimes mean the difference between life and death.
 For less serious injuries, follow these steps in reporting your injury and filing a workers’ compensation claim.

-- Report the injury to your supervisor/employer: Notify your employer as soon as the injury happens, and do it in writing.
+Notify your employer as soon as the injury happens, and do it in writing.
 Keep a copy of your notification for your records.

-- Complete the claim form as soon as possible: Once your employer is notified of your injury, they will provide the injured worker with a claim form.
+Once your employer is notified of your injury, they will provide the injured worker with a claim form.
 Fill out the form completely to the best of your knowledge.
 It is the employer’s responsibility to notify the workers’ compensation insurance company and recommend the company’s doctor for medical care.

 Although this may seem relatively straightforward, the days following an injury can be emotional and confusing.
 There is a great deal of paperwork that goes along with filing a workers’ comp claim, which can be frustrating especially when an injured worker wants to focus on recovery.
 The Law Office of Gerald D. Brody & Associates is here to help.
 Gerald Brody and Matthew Russell are skilled workers’ compensation attorneys who have been practicing in San Diego for many years.
 Their results they’ve achieved for their clients speak for themselves.
 For a free consultation, call (619) 528-9800 today.